 He appears frequently as a recitalist, including appearances for the American Guild of Organists in New York City, at the international "Colloque Lully" in Heidelberg, and the Spoleto Festival in Charleston.
 As a student, he was a winner of the Kalamazoo Bach Festival Young Artists competition and a national finalist in the playing competition sponsored by the American Guild of Organists.
 His appearance at the Spoleto Festival (Charleston) was hailed as "brilliant ... musicianship and technique were on a high level indeed."

-He received his B.A. from Kalamazoo College and then a Master of Music in organ performance from the University of Oklahoma, where he was a student of the legendary Mildred Andrews.
+He received his B.A from Kalamazoo College and then a Master of Music in organ performance from the University of Oklahoma, where he was a student of the legendary Mildred Andrews.
 He went on to earn a Ph.D. in musicology at the University of Michigan.
 He has also studied at the Friedrichs Universität (Erlangen, Germany), the Internationale Zomer Academie voor Organisten (Haarlem, Holland), the Université internationale d'été de Versailles (France), the Universidad de Salamanca (Spain), and Tohoku Gakuin Dagaiku (Sendai, Japan).
-He has been a member of the F&M faculty since 1981, and has also served as external advisor to Ph.D. theses at other institutions, including Cambridge University (England), the University of New South Wales (Australia), Case Western University, the University of Maryland, the New York State University at Buffalo, and the Eastman School of Music.
+He was a member of the F&M Faculty from 1981-2012, and has also served as external advisor to Ph.D. theses at other institutions, including Cambridge University (England), the University of New South Wales (Australia), Case Western University, the University of Maryland, the New York State University at Buffalo, and the Eastman School of Music.

 A.M.L.S., Music, The University of Michigan, Ann Arbor, 1975